 It is halfway between the Summer Solstice (Litha) and the Fall Equinox (Mabon) on August 1st – that we celebrate Lammas (also known as Lughnasadh).
 This holiday marked the first harvest of the season and was a time of gathering grains and baking bread.
 During this period, the amount of light during the day grows less and less as darkness transitions to ruling over the coming months.

 The correct pronunciation of the pagan holiday Lammas is "lam-uhs" or if you use the title Lughnasadh, it would be pronounced “loo-nah-sa.”
-The name Lughnasadh came from early Christians and meant “loaf mass" because of the use of grains and bread in the harvest celebrations, and for this reason, we prefer to use the title Lammas to honor the original roots of the pagan holiday.
+Lughnasadh is named after the God Lugh, the warrior god of the arts and sciences, associated with the sun, grain and the life force itself.

 At Lammas, it is an ideal time to perform magical workings pertaining to gratitude to the universe and give thanks to our spirit guides, deities, and other sources of divine wisdom who play a role in the abundance of the season.
 As we step into this time of growing darkness, we are invited to remember the power of the light that gave way to the current harvest.
 Through ritual practice, meditation, divination, or any other form of connection with the Spirit that resonates with us, we can show our appreciation and love for the abundant harvest that will carry us through the death portion of the Wheel of the Year.